adrianw-eecs/Self_Driving_Car_Simulator/README.md

 Based on the above stats I think we can look at the models and say that our ideal model would have 2 cnvN, 32 cnvS, 5 cnvW, 2 dnsN, and 50 or 100 dnsS.
 I will do some more testing to see if my tests were through enough.

+18. **model-V1.20** - This model was designed after the results of the Hyperparameter optimization, and was trained using the settings of the preivous models.
+The configuration was, 2 convolutional layers, each with 32 filters, and windows sizes of 5 pixels.
+It used 3 dense layers, with 100 nodes, 50 nodes, and 1 node respectively.
+This models  performace was able to improve by about 20%
+Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function ReLU and loss function changed to mean_squared_error.
+This model also used dropout of 50% after each layer of the network.
+In addition, I added Maxpooling layers after the 3rd convolution and just before the convolution outputs are feed into the network.

+Model-V1.20

 ## Lessons Learned